Evaluating Cell AI Foundation Models in Kidney Pathology with Human-in-the-Loop Enrichment: Discussion

+To clarify the definition of pathology-related foundation models in our study, the three models are image-only foundation models, highlighting scale, data modalities (incorporating different microscopy techniques).
+Among three models, CellViT is a transformer-based model built upon DINO/SAM and regarded as a foundation model in recent works~\cite{bilal2025foundation, lee2024foundation, israel2023foundation}.
+Cellpose and StarDist are CNN-based generalist models.
+CNN-based models that are pre-trained with large-scale representative data are also regarded as foundation models in~\cite{pai2023foundation, he2024vista3d}.

+While applying multiple foundation models leverages each model’s specialty and reduces annotation costs, our data enrichment and continual learning strategy still heavily relies on pseudo-labels, a weakly supervised approach.
+Thus, label quality may introduce noise.
+As shown in Table \ref{tab:finetuning_results} and Fig. \ref{fig:finetuning_best}, baseline model performance varies.
+For instance, although both the Cellpose and StarDist models contribute a similar number of ``easy” (i.e., ``good”) patches, the inferior baseline model (e.g., Cellpose for our kidney images) might produce lower-quality pseudo-labels compared to others.
+Additionally, since the image-level rating category does not fully capture local performance, it cannot completely reflect mask quality.
+These factors suggest that disparities can introduce noise into the fine-tuning dataset.

+Biases can be introduced by the rating system.
+(1) \textbf{Limited rating categories }(``good”, ``medium”, ``bad”).
+We quantify the percentage of correctly predicted nuclei per category, yet the ``medium” class often exhibits the highest variance, as demonstrated in Fig. \ref{fig:cross_models}'s cross-model evaluation.
+This ambiguity can lead to inconsistent ratings and uncertainty.
+(2) \textbf{Inter-rater variability} may stem from subjective observation practices, particularly since nuclei are small and their boundaries are indistinct.
+Even with a pathologist's final review, these biases cannot be entirely eliminated.
+(3) \textbf{Image-level ratings may overlook fine-grained details in patch predictions.} Therefore, introducing local-level ratings, along with improved rating categories, could enhance the system’s generalizability and robustness.

-Lastly, as the models become better adapted to the specific kidney organ and the performance gap decreases among three models after the first round of fine-tuning, we anticipate generating improved curation results, including a higher number of ``good" ratings, a reduction in ``bad" samples, and more accurate prediction masks in the next round of HITL fine-tuning.
-This improvement can be further enhanced by utilizing our improved model (e.g., StarDist) in QuPath software for label correction by pathologists.
+As the models become better adapted to the specific kidney organ and the performance gap decreases among three models after the first round of fine-tuning, we anticipate generating improved curation results, including a higher number of ``good" ratings and more accurate prediction masks in the next round of HITL fine-tuning.
+Additionally, improved accuracy in nuclei instance segmentation is critical for the extraction and reliability of cell pathomic features (e.g., size, shape, area).
+As in our previous studies~\cite{deng2024hats, deng2025casc}, the future work will involve implementing a joint training scheme that combines classification with segmentation, enabling the classification task to guide the segmentation process.